 Once you've decided to play the freelance game indefinitely, the goal is to make sure that you don't wind up acting like an employee, anyway.

 Employers might not even consciously try to treat you like an employee.
 There are a lot of reasons it just sort of happens, including projects that grow larger than anticipated and a team made up primarily of full-timers.
 If you're the only freelancer in the room, it'll be hard for people to remember that you might not be at your desk at 9 a.m., their local time, every weekday.

-As a writer and editor, I've had plenty of gigs that require same-day turnaround, such as editing blog posts on breaking news.
-But, generally speaking, I've found that it's best to avoid packing my client list with these, because they tether me to my desk, wiping out the freedom aspect of freelancing we discussed a minute ago.
+As a writer and editor, you'll have plenty of gigs that require same-day turnaround, such as editing blog posts on breaking news.
+Generally speaking, it's best to avoid packing your client list with these, because they tether you to my desk, wiping out the freedom aspect of freelancing we discussed a minute ago.

 Freelancers hate to say no. Every time we do, it feels like turning down money.
 But setting boundaries isn't the same as saying you'll never be available again.
 As long as you do what you say you're going to do, and make accommodations for good clients now and then, you have every right to set your schedule and balance your client list as you see fit.

 The goal is to manage your time, not let your time manage you.

 Many freelancers feel strange talking to one client about their responsibilities to other clients.
 We think this is a mistake; if you're open with your clients about your other deadlines, you're more likely to come across as a business person who's trying to follow through on commitments, instead of an undedicated worker who's shirking a project.